Q and A with Pastor Burton Lowry

 That said, I feel carried to heaven when Sharon plays piano during prayer times!
 I've written many songs, play guitar, harmonica, and tin whistle.
 Daughter Michelle plays piano and helps with music at her church; our son Michael is a gifted song writer, drummer and guitarist—he can play about anything he picks up.
 Daughter Anna played Celtic harp.
 Her husband, Kyle, is a gifted pianist and worship leader in Virginia Beach.
 Son-in-law Seth says he can play the radio.

-We have two granddaughters.
+We have two granddaughters and two grandsons.
 Researching and learning anything.
 Reading, reading, and reading.
 Amateur radio (General Class, K7HVN).
 Current events, history, sociology.
 As to study, there is simply nothing like the Bible.
 Fun things are: running a tractor and chainsaw, art, music, boating, cooking, gardening.

 What are you not good at?